ADACS-Australia/2025-ASA-ECR-WorkshopSeries/index.md

 {% include dc/intro.html %}

-{% comment %}
-AUDIENCE

-Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
-{% endcomment %}

 {% include dc/who.html %}

-{% comment %}
-LOCATION

-This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
-You can use https://www.latlong.net/ to find the lat/long of an address.
-{% endcomment %}
 {% assign begin_address = page.address | slice: 0, 4 | downcase  %}
 {% if page.address == "online" %}
 {% assign online = "true_private" %}